yehonadav/python_course/exercises/README.md

 (9)  Create a test for ```users.py```

+(10)  Create a simple game using pyxel

+(11)  Build a fill-in-the-blanks quiz game.
+Your quiz will prompt a user with a sentence
+containing several blanks.
+The user should then be asked to fill in each blank appropriately to complete the sentence.

+(12)  create a tic tac toe game

 level 3:
 ---------

+(1)  create a black jack game

+(2)  Build a randomly generated Python space game.
+With traveling, trading, mining, resource management, battles and storyline events
+along with saving the users data to that of an output file.

-(1)  Create a snake game using the pygame module
+(3)  Create a snake game using the pygame module
 ![Snake](https://github.com/yehonadav/python_course/blob/master/exercises/level_3/snake/images/sanke.JPG?raw=true)
 * Create a python package ```snake```
 ![Snake package](https://github.com/yehonadav/python_course/blob/master/exercises/level_3/snake/images/snake_package.JPG?raw=true)